vorpalnet/blade/libs/fsmar/README.md

 The next-generation FSMAR — **F**inite **S**tate **M**achine **A**pplication **R**outer.

 This is BLADE's FSMAR, built on the v3 configuration system (`org.vorpal.blade.framework.v3.configuration`).
 Its config **model** lives in the framework (`org.vorpal.blade.framework.v3.fsmar`); this module holds the App Router runtime + the `approuter/` SPI registration.
-The original **FSMAR 2** is a separate, retired library (`retired/fsmar2/`, excluded from the standard build) — it shares no code with this one and will eventually be removed.
+The original **FSMAR 2** is a separate, retired library (`retired/fsmar2/`, excluded from the standard build) — it shares no code with this one.

 ## What is FSMAR?